muldjord/skyscraper/docs/CONFIGINI.md

 NOTE 3!
 If you want to use a script for the video conversion and run it directly without path, you need to place it in the `/home/USER/.skyscraper` folder.

 NOTE 4!
 If you create a script that includes checks on the input video and it sometimes decides not to convert them, you should simply let the script copy the video with `cp %i %o`.
 The `%i` is a temporary file created internally by Skyscraper.
 And the `%o` file is the file used by the cache.
-So you need to do this copy in cases where no conversion happens.
-Otherwise the conversion will fail.

 ###### Example(s)
 ```